matteogiorgi/.dotfiles/README.md

 ## Display manager

-First disable your current display-manager with something like `systemctl disable lightdm.service`, then run `systemctl enable ly.service` to enable the ly display manager.
+In order to use the *ly* display-manager, first disable your current display-manager with something like `systemctl disable lightdm.service`, then run `systemctl enable ly.service` to enable the *ly* display-manager.